rvrichards/hello/README.md

 # README

 Have not worked in Rails for years, Rails 3? probably 4.
+Ah, it was Rails 4 and a dabble in Rails 5.

-Just fire up a new project, and two controllers
+Just fires up a new project, and used application controllers, with three different actions

 * hello